 Málaga - Picassos birth city

-Málaga was the birthplace of Pablo Picasso, son of a freelance painter, called Ruiz.
-Picasso himself was not particularly impressed by his father's art, which consisted of things such as partridges, pigeons, rabbits and flowers.
-In Málaga, however, he created his first oil picture entitled "El Picador" when he was nine years old.
-His later dust was one of his most famous works of art.
+Málaga was the birthplace of Pablo Picasso, the son of a freelance painter named Ruiz.
+Picasso himself wasn't particularly fond of his father's art, which consisted of subjects like partridges, doves, rabbits, and flowers.
+However, it was in Málaga that he created his first oil painting, titled "El picador," when he was just nine years old.
+His later dove of peace became one of his most famous works.

 Exhibitions in Málaga: